-The large-block encoding is achieved by a summarization of the program CFA, in which each loop-free subgraph of the CFA is replaced by a single control-flow edge with a large formula that represents the removed subgraph.
-This process, which we call CFA-summarization, consists of the fixpoint application of the three rewriting rules that we describe below: first we apply Rule 0 once, and then we repeatedly apply Rules 1 and 2, until no rule is applicable anymore.
+The first, main step of LBE is the summarization of the program CFA, in which each large control-flow subgraph that is free of loops is replaced by a single control-flow edge with a large formula that represents the removed subgraph.
+This process, which we call summarization of the CPA, consists of the fixpoint application of three rewriting rules that we describe below: first we apply Rule 0 once, and then we repeatedly apply Rules 1 and 2, until no rule is applicable anymore.